 Moisture can accumulate inside your RV when it’s closed up for months.
-Again mold can be deadly, but even when not, it can destroy the interior of your RV.
+Again, mold can be deadly, but even when not, it can destroy the interior of your RV.
 Moisture alone can do its own degree of damage.
-Setting a container or two of Dri-A0Air or Damp Rid, or silica gel should be sufficient.
+Setting a container or two of Dri-A0Air, Damp Rid, or silica gel should be sufficient.
 Alternatively, you can run a dehumidifier, but that means running an electric appliance, unsupervised except for periodic checks, for several months.

 Mouse-proofing goes beyond just mice but includes keeping any animals, insects, or reptiles from moving into your RV.

 Inspect the entire outside of your RV for any cracks, holes or openings that a mouse can fit through.
 If you can get your finger inside an opening, a mouse can get his body inside.
 Obviously, insects could enter through those openings, as well as snakes.
 Squirrels, like mice, are very destructive.
 Given a starting point, they’re very clever at enlarging an opening to gain access.
 Any of these critters will tear up carpets, furniture, and curtains, and some will chew up cabinetry and more.
 All of them will leave excrement everywhere.

 Preventing them from getting in is easier and cheaper than cleaning up after them and making repairs.

 Fill outside holes with brass or aluminum wool.
 It won’t rust away the way steel wool will, and will block the opening.
 You can use a foam insulation material, like Great Stuff™ to fill smaller holes and cracks.